Limassol Marina: Company Taxation in Cyprus

 • utility models, IP assets that grant protection to plants and genetic material, orphan drug designations, extensions of patent protection, and

-• other IP that a designated authority certified as non-obvious, useful, and novel
+• other IP that a designated authority certified as non-obvious, helpful, and novel

 • where you satisfy the size criteria (i.e., annual IP related revenue does not exceed EUR 7.5 million for the taxpayer, and total yearly income does not exceed EUR 50 million, using a five-year average for both calculations).

-Unfortunately, marketing-related IP, such as trademarks, do not qualify and are not considered as IP box.
+Unfortunately, marketing-related IPs, such as trademarks, do not qualify and are not considered IP boxes.

 I match the qualifications for the IP box.
 What about my profits?